microsoft/PowerToys/README.md

 PowerRename's new UI brings a refreshed experience that reflects the modern UI theming of Windows 11, along with helpful regular expression guidance and file formatting tips.

-With mouse utilities, PowerToys introduces functionality to quickly find your mouse position by double pressing the left <kbd>ctrl</kbd> key.
+With the new mouse utility, PowerToys introduces functionality to quickly find your mouse position by double pressing the left <kbd>ctrl</kbd> key.
 This is ideal for large, high-resolution displays and low-vision users, with additional features and enhancements planned for future releases.
 Special thanks to [Raymond Chen](https://github.com/oldnewthing) for providing the base code PowerToys used to develop this feature.
 To learn more, check out our [Mouse Utilities documentation](https://aka.ms/PowerToysOverview_MouseUtilities) on Microsoft Docs!

 As Video Conference Mute becomes available in the stable releases, there are still known bugs that we are actively working to address.
-These bugs are [tracked on our GitHub](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product-Video+Conference+Mute%22+admin), and we welcome any and all feedback as we work to isolate and resolve the cause.
+These bugs are [tracked on our GitHub](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product-Video+Conference+Mute%22), and we welcome any and all feedback as we work to isolate and resolve the cause.

-PowerToys has also changed Color Picker's HEX format to remove the <kbd>#</kbd> character from the copied value.
-This change was made to address several issues where color inputs for various applications that only accept six characters cut off the last value.
-We apologize for any inconvenience this change may cause as we understand this will likely impact users who prefer having <kbd>#</kbd> included, but we believe this is the best solution for the time being as we prepare the custom string functionality ([#8305](https://github.com/microsoft/PowerToys/issues/8305)) in future releases.
+Additionally, Color Picker's HEX format will no longer have the <kbd>#</kbd> character.
+This addresses issues with various color inputs that only accept six characters cutting off the last value.
+We apologize for any inconvenience this causes as we understand it impacts users who may prefer having <kbd>#</kbd> included.
+However, we believe this is the best solution while the custom string functionality ([#8305](https://github.com/microsoft/PowerToys/issues/8305)) is in development.

 Additional work in this release include stability updates and optimizations, installer updates, general bug fixes, and accessibility improvements.